100days-YongLin/100days-yonglin.github.io/_pages/about.md

 #### Exploring PhD opportunities

 I have a background in computer science (both undergrad and master’s) and am now actively **exploring PhD opportunities in HCI.
-I’m especially passionate about AI-powered gamified learning for children.**
+I’m especially passionate about AI-powered gamification learning for children.**